Saying Goodbye To Chaumont

-Two and a half weeks flew by, and suddenly it was time to move on.
+Our two and a half weeks visiting family in the French village of Chaumont flew by, and suddenly it was time to move on.
 Excited as I was to see Paris at last, I was not ready to say goodbye to the place that had become a second home.
 Many of our days here were spent exploring the area, while others passed in relative boredom, cooped up in the house playing cards or watching French television programs (Spongebob Squarepants, or Bob l’éponge, was especially entertaining in another language).

 Naturally, we got on each others’ nerves a lot, and spent plenty of time apart reading books or completing Sudoku puzzles.
 Still, it was precious family time, a rarity now that I live on the other side of the country, and something that I miss dearly.